Annapurna Circuit Trek Permit and their Cost: A Complete Guide

 - Other Countries: NPR 1000; approximately US $10

 - SAARC Countries: NPR 200; approximately US $2

 - Other countries: NPR 3000; approximately US $30

 It is to be noted that these prices include 13% VAT (Value Added Tax) compliance.
-If you join with government registered trekking companies like Peregrine Treks and Tours, you need to obtain Group TIMS Card and the company will provide that TIMS Card to you.
-You do not need to go to Trekking Agencies’ Association of Nepal (TAAN).
+If you join government-registered trekking companies like Peregrine Treks and Tours, you need to obtain Group TIMS Card, and the company will provide that TIMS Card.
+You do not need to go to the Trekking Agencies Association of Nepal (TAAN).
 If you are going to do this trek without joining any trekking company, you must go to Nepal Tourism Board to get the TIMS Card.
-Nowadays, the Individual TIMS card will provide by Nepal Tourism Board and Group TIMS card will provide by TAAN.
+Nowadays, the Individual TIMS card will provide by Nepal Tourism Board, and the Group TIMS card will provide by TAAN.

 - Annapurna Circuit Trek Difficulty

 - ANCAP and TIMS Cards both are for a single entry.